 Adam Wainwright is an All-Star pitcher for the St. Louis Cardinals, drafted in 2000 by the Atlanta Braves.
-Adam started a fantasy draft organization called Big League Impact which has raised over one million dollars for charity.
-He also is a loving husband and father of his three beautiful daughters.
+Adam started a fantasy draft organization called Big League Impact which has raised over 1 million dollars for charity.
+He also is a loving husband and father of his five beautiful children.

 Five Increase Questions

 What effect does your faith have on your lifestyle?

 When I think about how my life has changed since I placed my faith in Christ, I see that things did not suddenly become easier.
 In fact, in some ways my faith has made life tougher because I know now that I am answering to a higher calling.
 I can no longer say yes to just any offer that comes my way; I can’t live recklessly anymore.
 But in the same way, my faith has freed me up to experience the joy and hope of Christ, which far surpasses what I had ever experienced before.
 The devil is out there trying to tear down this Kingdom that the Lord has made.
 I know that people are watching and I want to be a witness of the love and joy of Christ in everything that I do.
 My faith has strengthened me tremendously.
 I’m now living for so much more than myself; I’m living for the Kingdom—I’m living for the King.
 And He is the One who guides me every step of the way.